dokadon/terraform-web-server/web-server-jenkins/README.md

 # Building the Jenkins instance

-After setting up your devops env and exporting your AWS user credentials to the environment build the Jenkins instance from within the web-server-jenkins.puppet directory by:
+After setting up your devops env and exporting your AWS user credentials to the environment build the Jenkins instance from within the web-server-jenkins directory by:

-``cd web-server-jenkins.puppet``
+``cd web-server-jenkins``

 Edit the ``vars.tf`` and change ``example.com`` to your actual domain.
 Also, replace the other values for the other variables with your speciific values.